apache/flink/docs/content/docs/ops/state/state_backends.md

 {{< /hint >}}

 {{< details "Expert Mode" >}}
 To control memory manually, you can set `state.backend.rocksdb.memory.managed` to `false` and configure RocksDB via [`ColumnFamilyOptions`](#passing-options-factory-to-rocksdb).
-Alternatively, you can use the above mentioned cache/buffer-manager mechanism, but set the memory size to a fixed amount independent of Flink's managed memory size (`state.backend.rocksdb.memory.fixed-per-slot` option).
+Alternatively, you can use the above mentioned cache/buffer-manager mechanism, but set the memory size to a fixed amount independent of Flink's managed memory size (`state.backend.rocksdb.memory.fixed-per-slot` or `state.backend.rocksdb.memory.fixed-per-tm` options).
 Note that in both cases, users need to ensure on their own that enough memory is available outside the JVM for RocksDB.
 {{< /details >}}

 ### Timers (Heap vs. RocksDB)